patilkrunal/aitecell/README.md

 - [X] other info - motto, vision, mission, etc
 - [X] latest updates new badge to be shown on only updates which are added in last 7 days and to 3 recent updates
 - [X] is active internship logic
-- [ ] add highlight news or any major event just below the latest updates and links section (create event insance for this and for newsletter as well)
-- [ ] add a section for policy and rules
+- [X] add a section for policy and rules

 # frontend
 - [ ] add .env for links, videosection - referrer link of frontend hosting